tmielke/fuse-demos/Camel/Camel-JMS-JDBC-XA-TX/README.md

 #### Testing the route using camel-jdbc component:
 On the MBeans tab, navigate to `org.apache.activemq` &rarr; `fusemq` &rarr; `Queue` &rarr; `JDBC_IN`.
 Using the `sendTextMessage(String body, String user, String password)` operation send a message.
-For the first argument use the string "INSERT INTO Users VALUES('Jon', 'Jackson', 'jjackson', 'secret')".
+For the first argument use the string `INSERT INTO Users VALUES('Jon', 'Jackson', 'jjackson', 'secret')`.
 For the second and third password, use the username admin and password admin.
 Observe ServiceMix log file and verify that all messages got routed to JMS destination JDBC_OUT.